 solar arrays, and wind generator.

-But while out here...I became a little bored with the routine.
+But while out here...I became a little bored with the routine of

-It started out simple because I actually wasn't sure why I was even
+It started out simple and without any plan; I wasn't sure why I was

 doing this in the first place.